Nathan Healy

 08

-We’ve mapped every solar installation across the United States to create this interactive heatmap of Naples.
-Click any hexagon to discover how many neighbors in that area have already made the switch to clean energy!
+We’ve mapped every solar installation across Naples to help you explore the growing clean energy movement in your community.
+Click any hexagon to see how many neighbors in that area have made the switch to solar power.

 09